 The tourism industry in China has been in unprecedented development thanks to stable economic growth.
 In 2018, 5.54 billion tourists traveled across China, a 10.8% increase from the previous year, according to Travel Weekly China.
-International travel has also recorded a double-digit growth with nearly 150 outbound trips.
+International travel has also recorded a double-digit growth with nearly 150 million outbound trips.
 Last month, China Tourism Academy published its annual China Outbound Tourism Development Report 2019 (“the Report”), summarizing overall market trends and consumer preferences in outbound tourism of 2018.
 Here are some of the key points of the Report.

 Potential in Outbound Tourism Market

 China remained the world’s biggest market in outbound tourism.
 In 2018, 71.3 million Chinese residents completed nearly 150 million trips.
 Even though the 70+ million number seems astonishing, only less than 5 in 100 Chinese residents traveled overseas in 2018, considering the total Chinese populations of 1.4 billion.

 The barriers for traveling across the border has significantly lowered in recent years.
 It is easier and more convenient to obtain tourist visas, and international travel destinations, especially in other Asian countries, has become increasingly affordable for many families in China.
 However, there is still a huge potential in growing the outbound tourist market in China.